intellectivelab/docs.intellectivelab.com/_docs/unity-extjs/configuration/actions.md

 </Actions>
 ```

 Action behavior customized by attributes and tags.
-There are attributes and tags common for most actions:
+There are attributes and tags common for most actions and [specific options](#specific-actions-options) for each action.

-## Common action attributes
+# Common action attributes and tags

 | Attribute | Description                              |
 |:--------------|:-----------------------------------------|